DZD-eV-Diabetes-Research/redcap-docker/examples/test-issue2_TZ/README.md

 # Simple docker compose example with TZ set

+To run it jus copy a copy of redcap to `./redcap` and do a `docker compose up -d`

 This is just a debug example for https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues/2

 With `TZ` set to `America/Matamoros` (UTC−05:00 or also called "CDT")  the log files are now TZ aware